Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Empirical Results

-\tabref{tab:Summary of Error and Selection Rates (Time Series)} in {\apxTab} shows the error and the selection rates for the time series datasets.
-The comparison between REPS and NoPS is shown for this experiment as other baseline methods do not take input of the dissimilarity matrix form.
+\relocate{We compared between REPS and NoPS as other baseline methods do not take input of the dissimilarity matrix form.
+The error and the selection rates for the time series datasets are shown in \tabref{tab:Summary of Error and Selection Rates (Time Series)} in \apxref{apx:tables}.
 The problems where REPS improves the error rate are indicated by bold.
-In general, the error rates without prototype selection are generally smaller than those in the previous experiment, which makes the reduction without compromise in the accuracy more difficult.
+Overall, REPS was able to reduce the number of prototypes while improving the error rates in three problems and maintaining the error rates in all others.
+The average selection rate over all problems was {0.88} with standard deviation {0.15}.
+The level of reduction was smaller than in the previous experiment due to smaller training set sizes. }

-We show the sensitivity analysis of the logarithm base $\beta$ of the soft maximum function.
-We compared the performances of REPS over the same collection of datasets while changing $\beta$ between 1 and 4.

-\figref{fig:Sensitivity Analysis for beta} summarizes the result of the sensitivity analysis.
+\relocate{We show the sensitivity analysis of the logarithm base $\beta$ of the soft maximum function.
+We compared the performances of REPS over the same collection of datasets while changing $\beta$ between 1 and 4. } \relocate{\figref{fig:Sensitivity Analysis for beta} summarizes the result of the sensitivity analysis.
 The $y$-axis of the box-whisker chart indicates the value of the log odds ratio.
-It shows that the largest median is achieved with $\beta=2$, and the performance of REPS is robust with regards to the value of $\beta$.
+It shows that the largest median is achieved with $\beta=2$, and the performance of REPS is robust with regards to the value of $\beta$.}

-2C{Finally, we present case studies on the examples of the prototypes selected by the proposed method.
-We focus on the `ECG200' and `PLANE' time series.
-The ECG time series consists of positive (abnormal) and negative (normal) class examples and pose a binary classification problem \cite{Olszewski:2001:GFE:935627}.
-The PLANE time series consists of seven classes.
-For the purpose of the demonstration, classes 1 and 2, whose patterns are mutually the most similar among all pairings, are chosen.}

-\revcontd{\figref{fig:Prototype Examples (PLANE Time Series)} (1) and (2) show the time series instances of classes 1 and 2 in line plots, respectively.
-The plots without frames indicate those selected as prototypes and those with dotted frames are the remainders of respective classes in the training set.
-From these figures, we can see that the overall trends of the two classes are similar, with class 1 having slightly smoother shapes.
-For both classes, more than half of the training set has been eliminated, and the redundancy of their patterns in relation to the retained prototypes is apparent.}

-\revcontd{\figref{fig:Prototype Nearest Neighbor Relation Graph (Plane)} shows a graph comprised of vertices representing the training examples and edges representing the nearest neighbor relations between the vertices, respectively.
-The class 2 instances are indicated by the gray background, and the class 1 instances have white backgrounds.
-The line plots with dotted frames indicate the instances not selected as prototypes.} \rewrite{From this figure, we can see that both redundant patterns and potentially erroneous patterns have been thrown out.
-The class 1 instance on the far right of the graph is potentially erroneous as it neighbors three class 2 instances and has been eliminated.}